Circuitscape/Circuitscape.jl/README.md

 The cholesky decomposition is a direct solver method, unlike the algebraic multigrid method used by default in both the old and the new version.
 The advantage with this new method is that it can be much faster than the iterative solution, within a particular problem size.

-Unfortunately, direct solver methods do not scale well beyond a certain size, and the cholesky decomposition is no exception.
-In the case of the cholesky, a phenomenon called fill-in results in large memory consumption, which makes it impractical to use beyond a certain size.
+*Word of caution*: The cholesky decomposition is not practical to use beyond a certain problem size because of phenomenon called fill-in, which results in loss of sparsity and large memory consumption.

 ### Parallel, everywhere